dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 - [react-tracked](https://github.com/dai-shi/react-tracked)
 - [reactive-react-redux](https://github.com/dai-shi/reactive-react-redux)

-The major point of these library is not concurrent mode friendly, but state usage tracking.
+The feature of these libraries is not only concurrent mode friendly, but also state usage tracking.